marksmango-0/Stardew-Mod-Recommendations/README.md

 + [JA] Korea Blossom 1.7.1
 + [JA] The Beach Bar 1.0.0
 + [JA] Witchy Valley SVE 1.1.1
-+ A collection of Coii's Basic Shirts & Coii's Girls Set for JsonAssets 1.0.0
-+ A collection of shirts from a bunch of different media.
-1.2.0

 + Alternate Storage (JA) 1.0.0
 + AquaRC Hats Pack 1.2.0
 + Aquilegia's Sweet Tooth 1.5.3